AppDaemon/appdaemon/docs/APPGUIDE.rst

 appropriately, starting the new App immediately and removing all callbacks for the removed App.

-The suggested order for creating a new App is to first add the apps.yaml entry then the module code and work until it compiles cleanly.
+The suggested order for creating a new App is to first add the app configuration file entry then the module code and work until it compiles cleanly.
 A good workflow is to continuously monitor the error file (using ``tail -f`` on Linux for instance) to ensure that errors are seen and can be remedied.